-Suzuka is located about 50 kilometers south of Nagoya, from where it can be accessed by JR or Kintetsu Railways.
+Suzuka is located about 50 kilometers south of Nagoya, from where it can be accessed by JR or Kintetsu Railway.
 Alternatively, it can be accessed by Kintetsu Railway from Osaka.
 Those coming from Tokyo should travel via Nagoya (how to travel between Tokyo and Nagoya).

 By JR and Ise Tetsudo

-Note that the Japan Rail Pass covers only part of the journey, since the section between Kawarada and Suzuka Circuit Ino Station is owned by a non-JR railway company.
-The supplement fee to be paid by pass holders is 300 yen one way (650 yen in case of a limited express train).
+Note that the Japan Rail Pass covers only part of the journey, since the section between Kawarada and Suzuka Circuit Ino Station is owned by a non-JR railway company (Ise Tetsudo).
+The supplement fee to be paid by pass holders is 300 yen one way (610 yen in case of a limited express train).

-An alternative approach to the circuit is provided by Kintetsu Railways.
-The closest station, Shiroko Station, is a 20 minute bus ride from the circuit (390 yen one way).
+An alternative approach to the circuit is provided by Kintetsu Railway.
+The closest station, Shiroko Station, is a 20 minute bus ride from the circuit (450 yen one way).

-The one way journey from Nagoya Station to Shiroko Station takes 40 minutes and costs 1720 yen by limited express train (tokkyu) or 50 minutes and 820 yen by express train (kyuko).
-Kintetsu trains are covered by the Kintetsu Rail Pass, but not by the Japan Rail Pass.
+The one way journey from Nagoya Station to Shiroko Station takes 40 minutes and costs 1920 yen by limited express train (tokkyu) or 50 minutes and 1000 yen by express train (kyuko).
+Kintetsu trains are not covered by the Japan Rail Pass.

-There are two limited express train connections per hour from Osaka-Namba Station to Shiroko Station (100 minutes, 3120 yen one way, covered by the Kintetsu Rail Pass).
+There are two limited express train connections per hour from Osaka-Namba Station to Shiroko Station (100 minutes, 3510-3710 yen one way).
 One is direct, while the other requires a transfer at Tsu Station along the way.
 Seat reservations are mandatory.
-From Shiroko Station, it is a 20 minute bus ride to the circuit (390 yen one way).
+From Shiroko Station, it is a 20 minute bus ride to the circuit (450 yen one way).